 Kat Kennedy began performing around her home state of Connecticut at the age of 7.
 Since then she has performed at venues across the country and beyond, sparking a love of music and performance that led her to Berklee College of Music in Boston.
 It was there that she found her current singer/songwriter, pop folk style.

-She currently performs around the Boston area, playing her original music and cover songs by artists such as Johnny Cash, Bill Withers, and Vance Joy, along with many others.
 At Berklee, the young musician was taught by renowned teachers like Grammy-Nominee Paula Cole, Livingston Taylor, and Jon Aldrich, and guests such as Ernie Isley from the Isley Brothers and Noam Pikelny from The Punch Brothers.

 The Boston-based artist certainly doesn't stay in one place too long; she has performed at the world renowned Bluebird Cafe in Nashville, Club Passim of Boston, Bem Dito of Rio de Janeiro, and countless other venues from Alaska to South America.